Résumé

 Critical Resistance, United States (2008–present).
 Translator, contributor, translations coordinator, and editor for The Abolitionist newspaper.

-Clarity Press, Inc., United States (2009–2016).
+Clarity Press, Canada (2009–2016).
 Foreign rights representative.

 Prof. Eulalia W. Petit de Gabriel, University of Seville, Spain (2016–2022).
 Copy editor and proofreader of essays “Which Came First, the Chicken or the Egg?
 War Crimes, or When International Law Moved Ahead of Domestic Law” (Spanish Yearbook of International Law, 2016); “Lebois v.
 Bulgaria: An Almost Obiter Dictum of Fundamental Character on the Consular Rights of Foreign Nationals” (Yearbook of Diplomatic and Consular Law, 2017); and “Consular Law Amid Human Rights Law: A European Contribution to the Humanization of International Law.”